Ekleog/kannader/book/src/configuration_format.md

 important objectives with yuubind's configuration format: to provide a configurable, *yet easy* configuration format.

-This can thanksfully be worked around, by using “wrappers.”
+This can thankfully be worked around, by using “wrappers.”
 These take the configurability of the wasm hooks, and turn it into an easy-to-use format.

 These “wrappers” are, in fact, only pre-compiled wasm blobs that are provided alongside yuubind.
 They provide configuration formats that